rust-lang/rust/text/0000-custom-cargo-profiles.md

 [profile.dev.build_override]
 opt-level = 3
 [profile.dev.overrides.image]
-opt-level = 0
+opt-level = 3
 ```

+This clash may not occur whilst cross compiling since two separate versions of the crate will be compiled.
+(This RFC leaves the decision of whether or not to handle this up to the implementors)

-It is not possible to have the same crate compiled in different modes as a build dependency and a regular dependency within the same profile.
+It is not possible to have the same crate compiled in different modes as a build dependency and a
+regular dependency within the same profile when not cross compiling.
+(This is a current limitation
+in Cargo, but it would be nice if we could fix this)

+Put succinctly, `build_override` is not able to affect anything compiled into the final binary.

 `cargo build --target foo` will fail to run if `foo` clashes with the name of a profile; so avoid
 giving profiles the same name as possible build targets.

 When in a workspace, `"*"` will apply to all dependencies that are _not_ workspace members, you can explicitly
 apply things to workspace members with `[profile.dev.overrides.membername]`.